dreyn2016/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 DATA DICTIONARY - tidy.txt data set

-Variable	              		Description
+Variable

+subject
-subject                     1 of 30 volunteers within an age bracket of 19-48 years activity										1 WALKING 2 WALKING_UPSTAIRS 3 WALKING_DOWNSTAIRS 4 SITTING 5 STANDING 6 LAYING
+  1 of 30 volunteers within an age bracket of 19-48 years

+activity
+  1 WALKING
+  2 WALKING_UPSTAIRS
+  3 WALKING_DOWNSTAIRS
+  4 SITTING
+  5 STANDING
+  6 LAYING

+tbodyaccmeanx
-tbodyaccmeanx  	            acceleration of the body on the x axis (time domain) of the phone (mean) tbodyaccmeany  	            acceleration of the body on the y axis (time domain) of the phone (mean) tbodyaccmeanz  	            acceleration of the body on the z axis (time domain) of the phone (mean) tbodyaccstdx  	            acceleration of the body on the x axis (time domain) of the phone (std)
+  acceleration of the body on the x axis (time domain) of the phone (mean) tbodyaccmeany  	            acceleration of the body on the y axis (time domain) of the phone (mean) tbodyaccmeanz  	            acceleration of the body on the z axis (time domain) of the phone (mean) tbodyaccstdx  	            acceleration of the body on the x axis (time domain) of the phone (std)